En Route Automation Modernization (ERAM)

 ERAM R-Side Sector

-ERAM is vital to the future of air navigation, providing the foundational platform required for FAA to enable NextGen solutions, via modernization programs such as System Wide Information Management, Data Communications, and Automatic Dependent Surveillance- Broadcast.
+ERAM is vital to air navigation, providing the foundational platform required for FAA to enable data sharing and air traffic control solutions via modernization programs such as System Wide Information Management, Data Communications and Automatic Dependent Surveillance–Broadcast.

-Going forward ERAM will provide benefits for users and the flying public by increasing air traffic flow and improving automated navigation and conflict detection services, both of which are vital to meeting future demand and preventing gridlock and delays.
+ERAM provides benefits for users and the flying public by increasing air traffic flow and improving automated navigation and conflict detection services, both of which are vital to meeting future demand and preventing gridlock and delays.

 ERAM increases capacity and improves efficiency in our skies.
-En Route controllers are able to track 1,900 aircraft at a time instead of the previous 1,100 flight capability.
-Additionally, now coverage extends beyond facility boundaries, enabling controllers to handle traffic more efficiently.
-This extended coverage is possible because ERAM can process data from 64 radars versus the 24 radar processing with the legacy Host system.
+En Route controllers are able to simultaneously track 1,900 aircraft.
+Additionally, ERAM coverage extends beyond facility boundaries, enabling controllers to handle traffic more efficiently and automating flight hand-offs with NavCanada.

 For controllers, ERAM provides a user-friendly interface with customizable displays.
 Trajectory modeling is more accurate, allowing maximum airspace use, better conflict detection and improved decision making.
-ERAM substantially increases the number of flights that can be tracked.
 Two functionally-identical channels with dual redundancy eliminate a single point of failure.
-ERAM also revolutionizes controller training with a realistic, high-fidelity system that challenges developmental practices with complex approaches, maneuvers, and simulated pilot scenarios that are unavailable using today's system.
+ERAM also revolutionizes controller training with a realistic, high-fidelity system that challenges developmental practices with complex approaches, maneuvers and simulated pilot scenarios that are unavailable using today's system.

 Point of Contact